jennguyen1/nhuyhoa/_posts/2015-10-30-Split_Apply-Combine.md

 Say we are given a data set where we want to group by a given category and compute summary statistics based on that category.
-This is the process for computing these statistics.
+The general process is

 1. Split: split by the variable
 2. Apply: apply the function to each split